brucepro/Memoir/README.md

 # Memoir
  Memoir+ a persona extension for Text Gen Web UI.
-That includes memory, emotions, command handling and more.
+Includes memory, emotions, command handling and more.

 # If you find this extension useful, https://www.buymeacoffee.com/brucepro